-In 1980s a desperate plea came from Africa and other countries where economic crises and foreign currency restrictions had reduced supplies of Christian books to an all time low.
-This cry for help from vast numbers of Christians suffering from "Book Famine", became impossible to ignore.
+In the 1980s a desperate plea came from Africa and other countries where economic crises and foreign currency restrictions had reduced supplies of Christian books to an all-time low.
+This cry for help from vast numbers of Christians suffering from "Book Famine" became impossible to ignore.

 Book Aid Charitable Trust was set up in order to make large shipments of new and secondhand Christian books and Bibles to these needy areas.
 It concentrates mainly on Africa, Asia and the Caribbean, with smaller shipments being sent to other areas.